Why Does My Toddler Hit Himself? Surprising Reasons!

 Managing Self-Injurious Behavior In Toddlers

-Identifying triggers can be challenging, but we have to look for patterns in the child’s behavior.
+Identifying triggers can be challenging, but we must look for patterns in the child’s behavior.
+Intervention strategies can then be tailored to the individual child’s needs.

+We can help the child to recognize their triggers and develop coping strategies to deal with them.
 By understanding the root causes of the behavior, we can provide the child with the best possible intervention.

 Identifying Triggers

 Other times, the behavior may be related to frustration or anxiety caused by a change in routine or environment.
-By identifying these triggers, parents and caregivers can make adjustments to prevent them from happening again and provide alternative ways for the toddler to seek out the sensory input they crave without resorting to self-injury.
+By identifying these triggers, parents and caregivers can adjust to prevent them from happening again and provide alternative ways for the toddler to seek out the sensory input they crave without resorting to self-injury.

 Intervention Strategies